 The 2030 Agenda for Sustainable Development was adopted by all United Nations Member states in 2015, an agenda that provides a shared blueprint for peace and prosperity for people and the planet, now and into the future.

 The 17 Sustainable Development Goals (SDGs) are an urgent call for action by all countries – developed and developing – in a global partnership.
-They recognize that ending poverty and other deprivations must go hand-in-hand with strategies that improve health and education, reduce inequality, and spur economic growth – all while tackling climate change and working to preserve our oceans and forests.
+They recognize that ending poverty and other deprivations must go hand-in-hand with strategies that improve good health and education, reduce inequality, and spur economic growth – all while tackling climate change and working to preserve our oceans and forests.
 Learn more about the UN SDG’s.

 What’s the goal here?